 Drugs/Alcohol: None, unless the pirates swig some ale.
 Given their level of catering, that seems unlikely.

 RECOMMENDED FOR: Any pony (or Brony) of any age who's a My Little Pony fan, and those who want to share a movie with them.

 NOT RECOMMENDED FOR: Those who don't care for animated kid flicks, especially if they're unfamiliar with the Ponyverse.

-My Little Pony: The Movie, directed by Jayson Thiessen, opens in theaters October 6, 2017.
+My Little Pony: The Movie, directed by Jayson Thiessen, opened in theaters October 6, 2017; available for home viewing January 9, 2018.
 It runs 99 minutes and stars Emily Blunt, Kristin Chenoweth, Zoe Saldana, Tara Strong and Taye Diggs.
 Watch the trailer for My Little Pony: The Movie here.